aiola/alice-yale-hfjet/rawYieldUnc/README.md

 - Then, independently of the approach chosen, the method `EvaluateBinPerBinUncertainty` has to be run for each p~T~ bin (i.e. *p*~T,jet~ for eff.scale method, *p*~T,D~ for SB subtraction method). `ptmin` and `ptmax` are the *p*~T~ limits of the bin to be looked at; for the D^*^, the *z* range for the projections can be also varied by setting `zmin` and `zmax`.
 - Finally, the yield uncertainty is obtained by executing (once) the method `ExtractDJetRawYieldUncertainty`.
 In case of the SB subtraction approach, `nTrials` is the number of random variations to be picked from the total list of variations performed in the *p*~T,D~ bins, in order to get the final uncertainty.
 - The code produces a .root file with the absolute value of the yield uncertainty plus another .root file with the mean of the yield from the variations plus its relative uncertainty.
+- NOTE: In case a reflection template has to be added to the invariant mass fit function (D^0^ analysis), refer to the reflection section below.

 ## Configuration of the trials
 There's no precise recipe (even in D2H on how to define the variations, and on their number).
 In the following, some information on the different possibilities, which can be enabled via the steering macro, are given.